-During the COVID-19 period, our Drop-In Hub will operate as an appointment based frontline service only, to fall in line with current Government measures and restrictions.
+During the COVID-19 period, our Hub will operate as a frontline service in line with current Government measures and restrictions.

-We are offering the opportunity to speak to our experienced advisors through the following methods.
+We offer the opportunity to speak to our experienced advisors through the following methods.

 COVID Safe, Face to Face appointments in our Men’s Hub

 Virtual appointments through Microsoft Teams, Zoom or similar platforms

 The room is a very informal setting and currently falls in line with safe COVID-19 workplace practice

 The PLF has a very extensive network of supporters who were all fiends of Paul Lavelle.
 It’s this network of family and friends that continues to campaign and raise awareness to male domestic abuse through various fund-raising activities and events.
 We strive to eradicate the stigma involved with males speaking out about domestic abuse and mental health and wellbeing concerns in general.

 We run a weekly Drop-In Hub for advocacy, advice and signposting for males suffering from domestic abuse.
 The service supports males who are currently in an abusive relationship, as well as survivors who need support after experiencing domestic abuse.

 We run a dedicated telephone support line for advice and referrals, which again supports male sufferers and survivors of domestic abuse.

 SUPPORT GROUPS AND ASPIRATION RAISING COACHING